- Bunny

 within the cell.
 Needs no special equipment.

-an ability to apply their knowledge of genetic engineering and decision
+ability to apply their knowledge of genetic engineering and decision making

-making strategies to recommend a decision concerning the future use
+strategies to recommend a decision concerning the future use of genetic

 will understand that certain physical traits are inherited from their